 But it seems Poirier had some other plans in his mind.
 Nevertheless, the door is wide open for Poirier after an emphatic UFC return.
 Dustin Poirier lost the opportunity to claim the lightweight title when he took on Khabib Nurmagomedov.
 But that does not mean Poirier will have a hard time getting another title shot.

 Justin Gaethje takes on Khabib Nurmagomedov with the lightweight title on the line.
 And as good as Khabib is inside the UFC octagon, Gaethje is a real threat to the unbeaten Russian.
-He has a phenomenal striking, scary knockout power, and an impressive wrestling pedigree to counter the chain wrestling of Khabib Nurmagomedov.
+He has phenomenal striking, scary knockout power, and an impressive wrestling pedigree to counter the chain wrestling of Khabib Nurmagomedov.

 And if Gaethje manages to cause the biggest upset in UFC and beat Khabib Nurmagomedov then a strong argument can be done for Dustin Poirier to fight for the title.
 Poirier is the only fighter in UFC at the moment who has a victory over Gaethje.
-And looking at the improvements in both fighters’ game, the rematch would be nothing less of an instant classic.
+And looking at the improvements in both fighters’ games, the rematch would be nothing less of an instant classic.

 Styles make fights